Updated on May 17, 2023

 Eliminate the Cause to Eliminate the Bugs

 Springtails have bodies that easily dry out and feed primarily on mold and fungus, so they’re naturally drawn towards moisture.
-These tiny jumping bugs are attracted to water and may appear in your basement, kitchen, or bathroom where there is often a higher humidity.
+These tiny jumping bugs may appear in your basement, kitchen, bathroom, or other damp environments where there is often a higher humidity.

 Spotting them in the bedroom or another room lacking a water source could be a sign of a roof leak or other major problem.
 You will need to check the area around where the infestation is occurring for signs of moisture or water damage.